ShreyasThakur0809/ShreyasThakur0809/README.md

-# About Me: I am CSE Engineer, who likes web3 tech and I am contributing in the ecosystem
+# About Me: I am CS Engineer, contributing in ths web3 tech ecosystem.
-🔭 I’m currently working on Vibe<br>👯 I’m looking to collaborate on Web3 Projects and Protocols
+ I’m currently working on Vibe<br>👯 I’m looking to collaborate on Web3 Projects and Protocols

 ## 🌐 Socials: